 Participants

 The study was conducted during the COVID-19 pandemic.
 The sample comprised 183 social science students, predominantly female, with ages ranging from 20 to 55 years (M = 29.44, SD = 7.51).
-Approximately one-third were married with an average of 1.80 children (SD = 1.3) (see Table 1).
+Approximately one-third were married with an average of 1.80 children (SD = 1.3, see Table 1).

 Participants were recruited through course websites where a link to the research questionnaire was provided.
 Initially, 403 students responded.
 From this sample, two participants who declined to respond were excluded, along with 130 participants who provided partial responses and 86 participants who gave uniform answers.
 After this screening process, 183 participants remained in the sample, upon whose responses the findings are based.